Rojina99/Rojina99.github.io/_posts/2019-02-06-loss_function.md

    $$f(x) = \frac{(x−dL)(nH−nL)}{(dH−dL)} + nL$$

-   Where,
+   Where
-    x is value to be normalized
+    x is value to be normalized,
-    dH and dL are high and low value of an attribute
+    dH and dL are high and low value of an attribute,
     nH and nL are range of normalization i.e 0 to 1, -1 to 1, 100 to 100, ...

    And denormalization formula to get original value is given by formula: